 This makes them wonder whom to trust.
 They may want to try their luck with any translator and would expect them to prove they’re worthy.
 If you are the lucky one, you must be the best translator they have ever worked with, so they can keep providing you with projects.

 Below are 7 shortcuts to making your translation clients love you.

 1. Be a Professional

-With a projected annual growth rate of 6.5-7.5% through 2018, the translation business should be worth $45 billion by 2020.
+The COVID-19 pandemic pushed the translation industry to a 40% growth, which reached up to USD 56.18 billion in 2021.
 If you don’t take yourself seriously, maybe you should quit translating.
 Be the professional you are expected to be and play by the game rules.

 From the onset of any potential collaboration, show your expertise.
 Be responsive, trustworthy and knowledgeable about your profession.
 Be well informed about:

 - industry standards and best practices (contract, rates, invoicing, LQA, etc.)

 - the most common professional tools and resources

 - new trends and the contribution of global stakeholders

 - key facts and industry developments (PEMT, machine learning, cloud-based TM, etc).